Cyb3rC3lt/OSCP-Bash-Scripts/README.md

 To solve this I wrote the following scripts:

-## Connect with Netcat & output result
+## Connect with Netcat to all open ports & output result

 ````